SeaQL/seaql.github.io/Blog/blog/2023-01-28-internship-at-seaql.md

 The striking aspect of our mode of operation is it covers the entire lifecycle of software development, from Design ➡️ Implementation ➡️ Testing ➡️ Delivery.
 You will be amazed of how much you can achieve in such a short period of time!

-To date [StarfishQL](https://www.sea-ql.org/StarfishQL/) and [Seaography](https://www.sea-ql.org/Seaography/) are great projects our team has created in the past year.
+To date [StarfishQL ✴️](https://www.sea-ql.org/StarfishQL/) and [Seaography 🧭](https://www.sea-ql.org/Seaography/) are great projects our team has created in the past year.
 We pride ourselves on careful planning, consistent execution, and pragmatic approach in software engineering.
 I spend a huge amount of time on idea evaluation: if the scope of the project is too small, it will be uninteresting, but if it is too large, it will fail to be delivered.

 Fellow undergraduates, here are a few good reasons why you should participate in internships at an open-source organization like SeaQL: